This story is a standalone; however, it does contain mild spoilers for FLYTRAP (Harrietta Lee, #3), as it takes place after.

 She rounds the counter, and I hug her close to me before grabbing her hand.

 “You know what, never mind all that, you did good.”
 We speed toward the front door.
-“You know where we’re going to go?”
+“You thought of where we’re going?”

 “Yeah, I think so—”